 - High School Completion, GED or equivalent or College Degree is required for enrollment.
-Proof of attainment must be supplied, and a copy will be kept in the student's file. - There is a minimum age requirement of 17 for enrollment into any program at MyComputerCareer.
+Proof of attainment must be supplied, and a copy will be kept in the student's file.
+Not applicable for Avocational Seminar courses. - There is a minimum age requirement of 17 for enrollment into any program at MyComputerCareer.
 Applicants under the age of 18 need a parent or guardian's signature in addition to their own signature on the enrollment agreement.